 Recently, CRB announced they will be opening a second location in downtown Knoxville but nothing beats a serene outdoor patio by the lake.

-I tell myself that if I save half for later it’s okay to indulge in a spicy, faintly chocolatey molé beer (or two).
+I told myself that if I save half for later it is okay to indulge in a spicy, faintly chocolatey molé beer (or two).

 In the shared building central to Norris Square, you can find Archer’s Foods.

 In addition to any type of food your heart desires, they have a heavenly wine and craft beer selection comprised of local and international companies.
 Here is one of many rows:

 Archer’s has a walk-up butchery that supplies several restaurants and patrons with fresh locally-sourced meat.
 After hearing about Dave’s famous Kimchi, I dutifully picked up some to take home.